HD 125040

 HD 125040 is a visual binary star system in the northern constellation of Boötes.
 It appears as a dim point of light near the lower limit of perception with the naked eye, having a combined apparent visual magnitude of 6.25.
 The system is located at a distance of approximately 106 light years from the Sun based on parallax measurements, but is drifting closer with a radial velocity of −7 km/s.
 It has a high proper motion, traversing the celestial sphere at an angular rate of 0.164 arcseconds yr^{−1}.

 This was first reported to be a double by J. F. W. Herschel in 1830.
 The stars orbit each other with a semi-major axis of 122 AU, a period of roughly 956.6 years, and an eccentricity of 0.53.
 They have a combined mass about double that of the Sun.
-The primary component is an F-type main-sequence star with a stellar classification of F8V.
+The combined spectral type is of an F-type main-sequence star with a stellar classification of F8V; the brighter primary star has a spectral class of F6V.
 The system is a source for X-ray emission.